 When thinking about Ibiza, images of sun, sea and clubs come to mind, but cricket?
 Hardly, but thanks to a small group of enthusiastic cricket lovers and British residents, friendly matches were played against touring sides from the UK (such as the Jack Hyams XI) in the early 1980s at the parched goat patch popularly called the “Es Canar Oval”.
 Eventually, this regular group of players, led by Desmond King and Roy Charlton decided to establish the Ibiza Cricket Club officially in 1986, appropriately sharing some beers at the well known Sandy’s bar in Santa Eularia.

 Given the seasonality of Ibiza and peak summer months, the cricket season usually runs through April to early June, and then again from mid September to early November.
-The high point each year is the annual Balearic cup played each year against Mallorca and Menorca in May, and this tradition has been maintained for over 20 years.
-Mallorca, being the biggest island with the largest group of cricket players to choose from, has usually dominated this competition, but Menorca has won the cup several times too, and Ibiza have also surprised both their larger neighbours in 1987, 2007 and 2013.
+The high point each year is the annual Balearic Cup played each year against Mallorca and Menorca in May, and this tradition has been maintained for over 20 years.
+Mallorca, being the biggest island with the largest group of cricket players to choose from, has usually dominated this competition, but Menorca has won the cup several times too, and Ibiza have also surprised both their larger neighbours in 1987, 2007, 2013 and 2018.

 So, now that we’re thinking about cricket, how about coming to visit us for a friendly game and lots of beers, naturally!